Traveling to Canada with Washington DUIs

 By Patricia Fulton / [email protected]

-Special thanks to Joshua Sohn with the Embarkation Law Group in Vancouver, British Columbia.
+Special thanks to Joshua Sohn with the Sedai Law Office in Surrey, British Columbia.
 Without Mr. Sohn's extensive knowledge and generous help, this article could not have been written.
-Mr. Sohn is available to help our clients prepare the necessary paperwork for entry to Canada and can be reached at (604) 662-7404 or email@example.com.
+Mr. Sohn is available to help our clients prepare the necessary paperwork for entry to Canada and can be reached at 1(844)778-7810 (toll free) or [email protected].

 Like many of us, our clients sometimes wish to travel to Canada for recreation or employment.
 However, with heightened security and enforcement at the border, a trip to Canada is becoming increasingly difficult for clients with criminal charges.

 While researching this article, I came to two conclusions.

 First, that Canadian immigration law is every bit as confusing and complicated to me as U.S. immigration law.
 And, second, that border officials have wide discretion in who can and cannot enter Canada.

 This discretion is granted both by Canadian law, and by the simple fact that a client denied entry at the border may not have much recourse at that time.
 This uncertainty makes my head hurt (being a bit anal retentive) and makes it difficult to answer our clients when they ask about traveling to Canada.
 Hopefully, this article will provide some clarity.

 Many convictions in the U.S., including for DUI, Reckless Driving, and Neg.
 1, can make a person inadmissible to Canada.
 Inadmissibility is determined by comparing the elements of the crime in the U.S. with the elements of Canadian criminal offenses.